 - Medical conditions: Conditions such as arthritis can cause chronic pain and stiffness.
-Herniated disks in the neck can also cause pain, as can illnesses like the flu.
-Jaw injuries or conditions may also cause neck pain.
+Herniated disks in the neck can also cause pain.
+Jaw injuries may also cause neck pain.

 - Stress: Stress and anxiety can cause tension in the muscles of your neck, shoulders and back.